Skip to main content

 This is not your average 9-to-5.

-Teach For America needs policymakers, doctors, lawyers, nonprofit leaders, social entrepreneurs, and educators to work together in a coalition for systemic change.
+Teach For America helps develop policymakers, doctors, lawyers, nonprofit leaders, social entrepreneurs, and educators to work together in a coalition for systemic change.

 The experience and impact you’ll have as a corps member fosters a sense of drive and ambition.
-Witnessing issues like inequity up close will motivate you to take action and explore the depths of what you're capable of.
+Getting proximate with issues like inequity up close will motivate you to take action and explore the depths of what you're capable of.

 “Nothing can take the place of classroom experience in systems leadership—it is absolutely critical that the people making staffing, strategy, and policy experience have that context and experience, and TFA provides just that.”